 Minnesota Prohibited Possession of Firearms

 Minnesota and federal law prohibits certain individuals from possessing firearms.
 Prohibited persons may be denied a permit to carry a handgun or permit to purchase a handgun or assault with a weapon, and can face criminal charges if found in possession of a firearm illegally.
+In Minnesota, a conviction for possession of a firearm by someone previous convicted of a felony crime of violence is punishable by a mandatory minimum of 60 months in prison.

 Reasons for being prohibited from legally possessing a firearm, pistol, or semi-auto military rifles may include: